grantj-re3/HandyIctDoco/linux-hardware-compatibility/HP-250-G2-G0R80PA/NOTES_win81mint17.md

 - I like to have plenty of room on my / partition to install future software and upgrade linux by (perhaps) reinstalling a future version of linux which is likely to be larger than my current Linux OS.
-Also, my / partition will also contain home directories (ie. /home) probably all of the default storage used by some applications (eg. thumbnails and web browser cache).
-Hence I want more space than discussed in the article and have chosen 50GB.
+In addition, my / partition will contain home directories (ie. /home) hence probably all of the default storage used by some applications (eg. thumbnails and web browser cache).
+Therefore I want more space than discussed in the article and have chosen 50GB.
 - Many people like to configure their personal system with a